Choosing your Perfect Tent Spot

 - Do not pitch a tent in a meadow, no matter how inviting it looks.
 Wetlands and meadows are fragile ecosystems, an area that should be protected.

 - Bring a mallet to pound stakes or use big rocks to hammer them.
+Gloves are also a good idea!

 - Never underestimate the use of a big tarp and some rope.

 - Guy lines help hold a tent in place when windy weather turns to big storm.
+If wind is in the forecast, then do this task before you head out on your day hike away from camp.

 - Tents should be at least 10 feet away from your campfire.
+At least 100 feet away from a creek or lakeshore.

 - Slot canyons are awesome, sandy, narrow washes, many with cliffs and caves.
 In the desert badlands these can become raging rivers w/ flash floods.
 When rain is heavy in the mountains many miles away, you could get flooded in the low lands.
 If you hear any thunder – RUN to high ground.
 Better off picking another camp site, than to die by a wall of water!